stef/pwdsphinx/man/type-pwd.md

 % type-pwd(1) | tool which wraps sphinx(1) to get and type a password to an X11 application

+# NAME

+type-pwd - tool which wraps sphinx(1) to get and type a password to an X11 application

 # SYNOPSIS

 ```